 Van Grinsven’s gripping film portrays the intoxicating thrills and underlying risks of hook-up culture and is a superbly heightened reflection of young gay life in the 21st century digital age.

-Sequin in a Blue Room is released via Peccadillo Pictures on UK/Ireland digital platforms from 9 April 2021.
-The film is released in the US & Scandinavia from 17 May 2021.
+Sequin in a Blue Room is released via Peccadillo Pictures on DVD, Blu-ray & On-Demand on 17 May 2021.